juju/docs/src/en/commands.md

    _--machine  (= )_

-   one or more machine ids
+   One or more machine ids

    _-o, --output (= "")_

    Specify an output file

-   _--service  (= )_

-   one or more service names

    _--timeout  (= 5m0s)_

-   how long to wait before the remote command is considered to have failed
+   How long to wait before the remote command is considered to have failed

    _--unit  (= )_

-   one or more unit ids
+   One or more unit ids

    **Details:**